 If you have one of these conditions, it's better to speak with your GP, who'll most likely organise an oral glucose tolerance test instead.
 This test checks your glucose levels after you've fasted and then after you've had a sugary drink — shows how well your body handles glucose.

 Some health conditions can make it more difficult to interpret your HbA1c results — for example, if you've had a recent blood transfusion.

 The ranges for HbA1c levels are defined as:

 - indicates diabetes = 48 mmol or over

 What does a high HbA1c level mean?

-A HbA1c test can help indicate your risk of developing pre-diabetes and type 2 diabetes — if you don't have any condition that might affect your results.
-Or if you have diabetes, a Hb1Ac test is a useful way to check how well you're controlling your blood sugar levels.
+An HbA1c test can help indicate your risk of developing pre-diabetes and type 2 diabetes — if you don't have any condition that might affect your results.
+Or if you have diabetes, an HbA1c test is a useful way to check how well you're controlling your blood sugar levels.

 Symptoms of high HbA1c levels